msf4-0/Integrated-Resource-Planning-System-IRPS/README.md

 - Frappe Apps included: ERPNext, Metabase Integration.

 ### Setup
+#### Ubuntu: create a new user then add to docker group, then open new project folder...

 1. Clone this repo in a directory of your choice
 - `git clone <url of this repo>`